WuBingzheng/memleax/README.md

 information.
 If you do not have them neither, set `--disable-debug_line` to `configure` to disable it.
 As a result you will not see file name and line number in backtrace.

+These packages may have different names in different distributions, such as `libelf` may names `libelf`, `elfutils-libelf`, or `libelf1`.

 NOTE: On FreeBSD 10.3, there are built-in `libelf` and `libdwarf` already.
 However another `libelf` and `libdwarf` still can be installed by `pkg`.